هذه الترجمة لم تكتمل. رجاءً ساعد بترجمة هذه المقالة من الإنجليزية.

 - The app must implement its own method of navigation and not rely on browser chrome or a hardware back button, which will not be present on every device.

-- For example, if the reviewer navigates somewhere within the app and isn't able to navigate back.
-It does not mean an app must implement a button bar common to native apps.
+- For example, an app will be rejected if the reviewer navigates somewhere within the app and isn't able to navigate back.
+Apps are NOT required to implement a button bar common to native apps.

 - Navigation elements, such as buttons and links, must be easy to click or tap.